ProjectAmbri/bylaws/draft.md

 6. A member may be elected to the Board of Directors for a term ofone (1) year by the following process:

-	a) being a member for at least three (3) months;
+	A.  being a member for at least three (3) months;

-	b) being nominated by a current member;
+	B.  being nominated by a current member;

-	c) being approved by the members at a regular meeting and invited by the Board to become a Director.
+	C.  being approved by the members at a regular meeting and invited by the Board to become a Director.

 7. A Director will be removed from the Board of Directors upon receipt of her or his written resignation from the Board.